-Each family has a unique set of values that bind the members together and give them a common point of reference.
-These values often come from traditions started generations before and can encompass a person's ethnic heritage, religion or political viewpoints.
+Each family has a unique set of values that bind the members together and give them a common reference point.
+These values often come from traditions started generations before and can encompass a person's ethnic heritage, religion, or political viewpoints.

-When it comes to deciding on the values important to your family, it can be easy to grow overwhelmed.
-Fortunately, LoveToKnow Family has done the research for you about what other families see as most important.
-Read through the information, absorb it, jot down some notes, and then have a family meeting to decide what values your family has or should develop.
+When it comes to determining the values that are important to your family, it can be easy to get overwhelmed.
+Read through the information, reflect on it, jot down some notes, and then have a family meeting to decide what values your family cherishes or should develop as a team.